Solving Bilevel Optimal Bidding Problems Using Deep Convolutional Neural Networks: Introduction

 As depicted in Fig. \ref{fig:literature}, the existing literature on bilevel solution techniques branches out in two main directions: classical and evolutionary approaches.
-Due to computational difficulty of bilevel problems, the classical approaches can only tackle well-behaved problems with strong assumptions, such as linearity or convex quadraticity and continuity, as strong duality generally does not hold for other types of problems.
-By far the most common classical approach is a single-level reduction based on Karush–Kuhn–Tucker (KKT) conditions and duality theory.
-It has been widely used to solve bilevel problems with linear constraints and linear \cite{KKTlin} or convex quadratic \cite{KKTquad} objective functions in either or both levels.
-The resulting formulations contain complementarity constraints which are combinatorial in nature and thus can be modeled using binary variables making the final problems mixed-integer linear (MILP) or mixed-integer quadratic (MIQP).
+Due to computational difficulty of bilevel problems, the classical approaches can only tackle well-behaved problems with strong assumptions, such as linearity or convex quadraticity and continuity of the lower-level problem, as strong duality generally does not hold for other types of problems.
+By far the most common classical approach is a single-level reduction based on the KKT conditions and the duality theory.
+It has been widely used to solve bilevel problems with linear constraints and either linear \cite{KKTlin} or convex quadratic \cite{KKTquad} objective functions, as well as problems with convex quadratic constraints when the interaction between the two levels is discrete \cite{discrete}.
+The resulting formulations contain complementarity constraints which are combinatorial in their nature and thus can be modeled using binary variables making the final problems mixed-integer linear (MILP) or mixed-integer quadratic (MIQP).
 The existing state-of-the-art solvers generally handle well these types of optimizations using the branch-and-bound method for binary search tree and simplex for search-tree node subproblems, despite the exponential complexity in the worst case.
-The single-level reduction technique has also been successfully applied to a case where the lower level is a convexs quadratically-constrained quadratic problem (QCQP) as in \cite{BinInteraction}, albeit, only if the interaction variables between the upper and the lower levels are discrete so that the nonlinearities can be avoided.
-Other classical approaches are the descent method, the penalty function method and the trust-region method.
-The descent method determines the most favorable variable change for the objective function, as demonstrated in \cite{descent}, so that the model stays feasible.
+The single-level reduction technique has also been successfully applied to a case where the lower level is a convex quadratically-constrained quadratic problem (QCQP), as in \cite{BinInteraction}.
+Other classical approaches are the descent method, the penalty function method, the trust-region method and the parametric programming method.
+The descent method determines the most favorable variable change for the objective function, as demonstrated in \cite{descent}, so the model stays feasible.
 However, since the model is feasible only when the lower level is optimal, finding the descent direction is very difficult.
 The penalty function method replaces the lower-level \cite{SinglePen} or both-level \cite{BothPen} constraints with penalty terms for constraint violations in the objective function.
 The trust region algorithms iteratively approximate the lower level around the operating point with linear problem (LP) or quadratic problem (QP) \cite{QPTrust}.
 Both the penalty and the trust-region methods as the next step apply a KKT-based single-level reduction to the lower level and thus inherit the same applicability limits.
+A recent research thrust in parametric programming has resulted in an alternative approach to solving bilevel programs to global optimality by exploiting the notion of \emph{critical regions}.
+To this point, solution approaches based on parametric programming have been proposed to handle bilevel programs with LP \cite{param1}, QP \cite{param2}, MILP and MIQP \cite{param3} lower levels.